 Where the responding party rejects the findings and/or resolution that they violated College policy in a Conduct Conference heard by the Director of Student Conduct or designee (or a case is referred to a panel), a hearing will be convened.
-At the hearing, a panel will hear from the parties.
-Including any necessary investigators, conduct officers, faculty, or other college administrators determined by the College.
+At the hearing, a panel will hear from the parties including any necessary investigators, conduct officers, faculty, other college administrators determined by the College.
 The panel renders an independent and objective finding.
-Full panel procedures are detailed below.

-If the hearing panel finds the responding party not responsible for all violations, all parties will be informed of this determination in writing, if permissible by law.
+If the hearing panel finds the responding party not responsible for all violation, all parties will be informed of this determination in writing, if permissible by law.
 This determination is subject to appeal by any party to the allegation.
-Appeal review procedures are outlined below.

-If the panel finds a violation, it will determine sanctions and render a decision within ten (10) business days barring extenuating circumstances of the hearing and timely notify the parties in writing (orally, as well), if permissible by law.
-An appeal of sanction(s) may be filed by any party to the allegation as detailed below.
+If the hearing panel finds a violation, it will determine sanctions and render a decision within ten (10) business days barring extenuating circumstances of the hearing and timely notify the parties in writing (orally, as well), if permissible by law.
+An appeal of sanctions may be filed by any party to the allegation.